 Amber reached out to me a few months ago to inquire about some unique engagement photos.
 After chatting on the phone, Amber asked if I knew of any locations that would resemble the desert scene of Spectre for the backdrop of their session.
 My mind immediately drifted to the abandoned rail yard of Jacumba and the surreal Glamis sand dunes.

 Amber and Jason were excited by the idea, and were immediately on board.
-We decided to throw the dunes into the mix as well with a smoke bomb rally as the grand finale.
+We decided to throw the dunes into the mix as the grand finale.

 Abandoned Trains of Jacumba